-A focus group is a guided discussion led by a non-biased facilitator in a non-threatening environment.
-Participants are asked to share their thoughts, opinions, and attitudes about a specified topic.
-The focus group is made up of participants that have the characteristics of the people you are trying to learn about.
+A focus group is a guided discussion led by a non-biased facilitator in a welcoming environment.
+Participants are encouraged to share their thoughts, opinions, and attitudes about specific topics.
+Focus group are comprised of participants who have the characteristics of the people you are trying to learn about.
 For example, if you want to know if your service is meeting the needs of parents of pediatric patients, the recruitment process would target parents of pediatric patients at your office.

 Why do a focus group?

 Focus groups are a helpful tool to help better understand the people you serve.

 Insights derived from focus groups can help to:

 - Make decisions about patient education materials or forms

 - Gain insight during the development of a new website or social media tool

 How can the Education & Training team help with focus groups?

 We are trained in focus group facilitation.
 We are skilled in developing insightful questions, moderating focus groups, analyzing results, and compiling a detailed and insightful report.

 Our services are available to all MaineHealth organizations.